 When I visit cemeteries I sometimes feel sorrow; not for those who died, but for the loved ones they left behind.
 For the most part, I think that those who are gone to the next existence must be in a happier place.

-I have heard of contemporary “ghost hunters” who visit graveyards at night, armed with tape recorders and infrared cameras.
+I have heard of contemporary “ghost hunters” who visit graveyards at night, armed with voice recorders and infrared cameras.
 They go to cemeteries for reasons similar to my own.
 It’s an attempt to communicate with the history of the town; to make the past come to life.
 Ghost hunters want to feel, hear and see the spirits of those who once lived.
 Ghost hunters visit graveyards without fear or sadness.
 They go looking for physical evidence of life beyond the grave.
 My experiences are similar to ghost hunters; I go looking for spiritual evidence.
 Does that make me an angel hunter?

 Last summer I visited Europe.
 While I was there, I explored the Jewish cemetery in Prague.
 Located in the Jewish sector of the old town, the Prague cemetery is the oldest Jewish cemetery to survive the Holocaust.
 I wanted to visit this cemetery because my grandmother was a Jewish refugee of the Holocaust.
-Most of her family disappeared during World War II.
+Many of her family members disappeared during World War II.
 Visiting the cemetery in Prague was a way to connect with my ancestral past.

 Back home in Utah, I found a cemetery in the small town of Plain City , close to Ogden.
 It contains the remains of some of the original Mormon pioneers.
 Although I am a member of The Church of Jesus Christ of Latter Day Saints in Utah, I often feel detached from the culture here.
 I have no pioneer ancestors in my genealogy like so many of Utah’s residents do.
 Visiting the graves of those who were religious refugees in a way that is similar to the Jews, makes me feel a little closer to my spiritual background.

 As I wandered through the Plain City Cemetery, I found much of what I usually find: Parents, grandparents, children, spouses and soldiers.
 Some died young, some died old.
 I found evidence of sorrow and evidence of love left behind by caring survivors.
 I was drawn to a few particular graves.
 One large stone said “Mother” in large blocked letters.
-Behind a small moveable steel plate I found a black and white picture of a woman with kindly eyes and an easy smile.
+Behind a small movable steel plate I found a black and white picture of a woman with kindly eyes and an easy smile.
 She looked like the kind of mother anyone would love.
 On the back of the stone were the names of twelve surviving children.
 It was a beautiful tribute to one who had fulfilled a life of motherhood in a way that few can.
 I walked back around to the front of the stone where I noticed below the name and picture, this inscription; “Tread softly, an angel lies here.”
 I always tread softly in graveyards.
 And on this particular morning, as I usually do in graveyards, I felt the presence of angels.

 I was still unprepared for the tale of sadness which I would uncover on that day.
 One large needle-shaped stone points heavenward.
 To the right of this stone memorial, nine little stones are neatly arranged in two straight rows.
 Each stone says simply, “Skeen.”
 It often takes a little detective work to uncover the stories that are buried in cemeteries.
 This particular memorial is no exception.
 I hovered around the marker and its nine companions for over an hour.
 I took scrupulous notes, and came up with a story that I would love to tell one day, with the permission of the Skeen family.